 So that you have more time to ask your counselor questions, we suggest that you gather and have available:

 If you authorize Clearpoint to access your credit report, your counselor will review it and discusss it with you.
 This part of the counseling process is important because it gives us a sense of where you stand and who you owe, and helps us make recommendations that are more relevant for you.
 You can read more about the free credit score and credit report review here.

 No. When we pull your credit it’s considered an "educational pull" rather than an indication that you’re seeking new credit.
 Pulling your credit report gives us critical information about your financial situation and helps us to better help you, so we highly recommend it.

 No, but the counseling session will help you learn how to budget and responsibly pay back your debt, which will, over time, repair your credit.

-Review your budget goals, get your credit score, and start paying down debt.Start Now
+Review your budget goals and start paying down debt.Start Now

 No single option is best for everyone.
 As part of a free counseling session, a Clearpoint counselor will review your situation and discuss options that make sense for you.